CubeFit TerraMat hides under your standing desk to give your feet a rest

 Back before humans invented chairs we humans stood a lot.
 Now, almost 100 years later, we tend to sit.
 However, some people still stand.
 For those people there is the TerraMat.

 The TerraMat is like a cat toy for you feet.
-It features a number of little bumps and ridges designed to let you stretch, exercise, and massage your feed while you’re standing.
-It was created by two husband-and-wife teams including an interior office designer, personal trainer and two engineers.
+It features a number of little bumps and ridges designed to let you stretch, exercise and massage your feet while you’re standing.
+It was created by two husband-and-wife teams, including an interior office designer, personal trainer and two engineers.

-One of the inventors, Gerald Zingraf, suffered a “a burst leg vein and failed valves that were caused from him standing still on a flat surface at his standing desk for 7+ hours a day.”
+One of the inventors, Gerald Zingraf, suffered “a burst leg vein and failed valves that were caused from him standing still on a flat surface at his standing desk for 7+ hours a day.”

-“That incident inspired the TerraMat to help keep people moving while they stand to avoid spinal compression, muscle fatigue and other standing related issues,” he said.
+“That incident inspired the TerraMat to help keep people moving while they stand to avoid spinal compression, muscle fatigue and other standing-related issues,” he said.
 “With my mechanical engineering background and our co-founder’s knowledge of muscle imbalances and postural dysfunctions as a personal trainer, we put our heads together and after dozens of hours of design and testing we came up with the TerraMat.”

 The team raised $105,000 and did a $108,000 Kickstarter.
 They also make a simple standing desk.

 “We aren’t a ‘one-trick-pony’ desk company, but focus on all aspects of what’s required to stay healthy at your 9-5 which influences how we approach creating and launching new products,” said co-founder Camille Arneberg.
-The mat features 10 “power poses” that let you stretch, massage, and feel better while standing.
+The mat features 10 “power poses” that let you stretch, massage and feel better while standing.

-So if you’ve been sitting for a long time and feel like standing the TerraMat may be just the trick.
-If only our ancestors in the early 1900s – just before the invention of the first chair – had had such a wonderful thing.
+So if you’ve been sitting for a long time and feel like standing, the TerraMat may just be the trick.
+If only our ancestors in the early 1900s — just before the invention of the first chair — had had such a wonderful thing.

 0